kmcostel/CPE369/lab5/README.md

 ### Notes
 * Our program assumes that the .json source file used to populate the ratings survey lists the objects line by line.
+* After computing simililarities, we look for the existence of a collection named "similarities" and delete it if it exists.
+Then we recreate the collection and populate it with our similarity calculations.